• Skip to primary navigation

 How to store the leftovers?

-The leftovers of Russian Salad would keep for up to three days when refrigerated in an airtight container.
+The leftovers of Russian Salad would be kept for up to three days when refrigerated in an airtight container.
 This can go up to five days if you use store-bought mayonnaise!

 I don't recommend freezing this salad.